Enterprise Communication AnalysisCatch the wind of change with Graphlytic

 We are overwhelmed by data of any kind.
 We try to leverage them, more or less successfully.
-Smaller companies strive to operate them in Excel kind of tables or in any cloud-based application.
+Smaller companies strive to operate data in Excel sheets or in any cloud-based application.
 Larger companies store data in warehouses and data are presented in the form of reports with tables and graphs.
-With growing amount of data, the phenomenon of relationship data arises.
-So, what if we need not only data structured in the tables but we wish to work with many relationships between single data elements?
+With growing amounts of data, the phenomenon of relationship data arises.
+So, what if we need not only data structured in the tables, but we wish to work with many relationships between single data elements?

 As you may guess, the graph visualization is the answer :)

-And, what if we say we can transfer the existing company data elements into relationship data that can bring unexpected results for managing the organization smarter?
+And, what if we say we can transfer the existing company data elements into relationship data that can bring unexpected results to manage the organization in a smarter way?

 How to do it?

 We will look at overall company communication - to bring new findings.
-We will use enterprise communication data to examine the behavior of the employees, and the company as a breathing unit.
-We can use any kind of communication events such as call logs, e-mails, company chat or social media tools logs, as well as company phone and e-mail books.
-These events could be enriched with data from any company tool as CRM, ERP etc. There is a general rule for graphs – the more data we use the better visible and easier to identify behavior patterns are.
+We will use enterprise communication data to examine the behavior of the employees, and the company as a living unit.
+We can use any kind of communication events such as call logs, e-mails, company chat or social media tool logs, as well as company phone and e-mail books.
+These events could be enriched with data from any company tool as CRM, ERP etc. There is a general rule for graphs – the more data we use, the more visible and easier to identify behavior patterns are.
 Having this prepared in a tailored data model we will follow the patterns of collaboration among employees and the teams in the graph visualization solution Graphlytic.
-And, as with any live element we start to observe that behavior is changing in time - we will use timeline filter slider for that.
-But not only this.
-We will measure the communication since the beginning which will allow us to see and manage trends of collaboration.
+And, as with any live element, we start to observe that behavior changes in time - we will use the timeline filter slider for that.
+Not only this, we will measure the communication from the beginning which will allow us to see and manage trends of collaboration.

 This way we can find informal leaders, the talents, or the connectors of teams.
 By changing the collaboration patterns, we can easily unveil potential problems within organizations or among single units.
 By having this ability, we can influence and intentionally change and improve collaboration patterns to improve the overall company results.